department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits.md

 There are 2 main GI Bill programs offering educational assistance to survivors and dependents of Veterans:

-- The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) is for children and spouses of Servicemembers who died in the line of duty after September 10, 2001. <br>
+- The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) is for children and spouses of service members who died in the line of duty after September 10, 2001. <br>
 [Get more information about the Fry Scholarship](/education/survivor-dependent-benefits/fry-scholarship/).
 - The Survivors' and Dependents' Educational Assistance (DEA) program offers education and training to qualified dependents of Veterans who are permanently and totally disabled because of a service-related condition or who died while on active duty or as a result of a service-related condition. <br>
 [Get more information about the DEA program](/education/survivor-dependent-benefits/dependents-education-assistance/).